I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nc-ntddk-pcreate-process-notify-routine.md

 <p> The operating system calls the driver's process-notify routine at PASSIVE_LEVEL inside a critical region with <a href="https://msdn.microsoft.com/74ed953c-1b2a-40b9-9df3-16869b198b38">normal kernel APCs</a> disabled.
 When a process is created, the process-notify routine runs in the context of the thread that created the new process.
 When a process is deleted, the process-notify routine runs in the context of the last thread to exit from the process.</p>

-<p>Highest-level drivers call <b>PsSetCreateProcessNotifyRoutine</b> to register their process-creation notify routines.</p>

-<p>A driver's process-notify routine is also called with <i>Create</i> set to <b>FALSE</b>, typically when the last thread within a process has terminated and the process address space is about to be deleted.</p>

-<p> The operating system calls the driver's process-notify routine at PASSIVE_LEVEL inside a critical region with <a href="https://msdn.microsoft.com/74ed953c-1b2a-40b9-9df3-16869b198b38">normal kernel APCs</a> disabled.
-When a process is created, the process-notify routine runs in the context of the thread that created the new process.
-When a process is deleted, the process-notify routine runs in the context of the last thread to exit from the process.</p>

 ## -requirements
 <table>
 <tr>